kosmonautdnb/WatcomGL/README.md

 Multithreading is planned (if a multithreading lib for Dos pops up somewhere).

-A demo game (in the making) can be found here: https://github.com/kosmonautdnb/OpenGLDemoGame_DOS
+A demo game can be found here: https://github.com/kosmonautdnb/OpenGLDemoGame_DOS